Category: Uncategorized

 All swimming pools require a permit prior to installation.

-ponds shall not be considered a “swimming pool” subject to the provisions of the
+A private spa or hot tub with a lockable cover and garden ponds shall not be considered a “swimming pool” subject to the provisions of the property maintenance code.

-The Village of Crestline has renewed the Electric
+The Village of Crestline has renewed the Electric Aggregation Program.

 Here are some Frequently Asked Questions: